 Our Sixth Formers are extremely proactive in working with lower school students.
 Through a democratic process, including a hustings, Sixth Form students are chosen to sit on the Student Executive.
-Six members of the Student Executive are appointed to oversee the offices of Charity, Entertainment, and two members overseeing the offices of Student Progress and Student Welfare.
+Four members of the Student Executive are appointed to oversee the offices of Charity, Entertainment, Progress and Welfare.
 Progress and Welfare in turn oversee the student mentors who act in a pastoral or curriculum capacity helping the younger students in regular sessions.

 Aside from the formal leadership opportunities as a Sixth Form we encourage our students to take a lead when it comes to their education and enrichment.
 We hold regular Question Time events with other schools in the area where students lead a panel and discuss topical issues of the day, taking questions from a wider audience of Sixth Formers.
 These events are always well attended and reflect the passion and interest that our students have for the outside world and their determination to be a force for change in it.